gmalim/buffon_pi_simulation/README.md

 # A simulation of Buffon's needle experiment to calculate PI

-Given a set of parallel lines with internal spacing S, the probability that a needle with length L will cross a line is given by [1]:
+Given a grid of parallel lines with internal spacing S, the probability that a needle with length L that is dropped on the grid will cross a line is given by [1]:

 P = (2*L)/(S*PI)